Roulade

-Meat
+Savoury variants

-A meat-based roulade typically consists of a slice of steak rolled around a filling such as cheese, vegetables, or other meats.
+A savoury roulade consists of a slice of meat, fish or pastry rolled around a filling such as cheese, vegetables, or other meats or fish.
 A roulade, like a braised dish, is often browned then covered with wine or stock and cooked.
 Such a roulade is commonly secured with a toothpick, metal skewer or a piece of string.
-The roulade is sliced into rounds and served.
-Of this common form, there are several notable dishes:
+The roulade may be sliced into rounds.